-The PWA has implemented the following best practice PSH Strategies.
+The PWA has implemented the following best practice PSH Strategies:

 - Housing Location Services for persons with high barriers to securing housing.

 - Long-term Rental assistance.

 - Supportive services in the home that can help with but not limited to:

 - Landlord/Tenancy resolution.

-- o Budgeting.
+- Budgeting.

-- Medication management.
+- o Medication management.

-- o Connection to public benefits such as childcare, SNAP, tax credits, Medicaid TANF, etc.
+- Connection to public benefits such as childcare, SNAP, tax credits, Medicaid TANF, etc.